-It’s okay for a testimonial or review to mention your low prices, but remember that it’s value you want to drive home.
-It’s much better if you can show how your offering helps people save time or headache and improves their lives.
+It’s okay for a testimonial or review to mention your low prices, but remember that it’s the value you want to drive home.
+It’s much better if you can show how your offering helps people save time or headaches and improves their lives.
 Never use a testimonial that mentions you giving them a discount as this doesn’t help to demonstrate your value at all.
-Alot of people will ask you ‘what do you want me to write?' and this can be helpful to avoid this situation.
+A lot of people will ask you ‘what do you want me to write?' and this can be helpful to avoid this situation.
 Have a flow or outline for them to follow so they can explain their experience of the point you want them to focus on, by doing this it takes the pressure off the reviewer and you get a testimonial focussed on what you are looking for in a testimonial, of course not everyone will follow this and some will go rogue and write what they want which is great but remember if all they talk about is price all your potential buyers will focus on is price.

 Just a Testimonial Page

 It’s great to have a testimonial page where customer after customer leaves a recommendation of your products or services, but don’t only put them on one page.
 You should use testimonials on every page of your site, especially those where people are making purchase decisions.
-There are areas on your site where you can add testimonials discretely, for example the sidebar on your blog can be used to add category focussed testimonials so the content topic they are reading about allows them to see a review of a product based testimonial on that subject…how powerful is that?
+There are areas on your site where you can add testimonials discretely, for example, the sidebar on your blog can be used to add category focussed testimonials so the content topic they are reading about allows them to see a review of a product based testimonial on that subject…how powerful is that?

 Not Putting in the Time and Effort